pit-ray/win-vind/cheat_sheet/mouse_ctrl/index.md

 <img src="https://github.com/pit-ray/pit-ray.github.io/blob/master/win-vind/imgs/EasyClickDemo.gif?raw=true" />

 It must deep-scan GUI objects in the selected window, another thread window in the same process, and these child windows.
-Therefore it's not very efficient in some applocations having a lot of objects.
+Therefore it's not very efficient in some applications having a lot of objects.
 You make this efficient by enabling <a href="https://pit-ray.github.io/win-vind/cheat_sheet/options/#enable-easyclick-hwnd-cache">Enable EasyClick HWND Cache</a> option.
 And, the maximum number of drawn labels are only 676.
 In other words, all objects are detected, but not drawn than 676.

 The function performs well as long as a target application supported **UI Automation** of Windows API.
 For example, **EasyClick** also detects URL like **Vimium** on **Microsoft Edge**, but detects the only UI on **Google Chrome** or **Firefox**.
 Basically, it works well on all standard applications of Windows.